DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 *The question now was: What had happened to the administrators?
 And who was running the system now?*

+# Chapter 16: Human Engine Conquest

-# Chapter 16: The Human Engine of Conquest
+### Chapter 16: The Human Engine of Conquest

 *Dr. Elena Vasquez spread the archaeological maps across the Stanford conference table, her face grim with discovery.
 The genetic data told a story so brutal that she had initially refused to believe it.
 But the evidence was undeniable.*